Rich Buhler: Entrepreneur

-Buhler was the founder and president of Branches Communications an LA company that produced radio, TV, and film media for many years.
+Buhler was the founder and president of Branches Communications, an LA company that produced radio, TV, and film media for many years.

 He also founded www.TruthOrFiction.com in 1999.

-He also published "The eRumor Report," a regular email update.
+He also published "The eRumor Report", a regular email update.

 Talk From the Heart

-In 1980, Buhler was asked to put together nationally syndicated talk show.
+In 1980, Buhler was asked to put together a nationally syndicated talk show.
 The show is considered to have been "pioneering" in Christian talk radio.

 Death

 On May 7, 2012, Rich Buhler died from pancreatic cancer.